 Practicum students collect and organize evidence of their developing competencies that are part of their Practicum Portfolio.
-For example, work samples may include case consultation notes, CPSE 610 - family project, assessments and reports identifying research-based interventions and demonstrating data-based decision making, and formative and summative evaluations of site-based and university supervisors.
-Additionally, the portfolio should also include class projects that align with each of the NASP domains.
+For example, work samples may include case consultation notes (CPSE 610) in a family project, assessments and reports identifying research-based interventions and demonstrating data-based decision making, and formative and summative evaluations of site-based and university supervisors.
+Additionally, the portfolio should also include class projects carried out in the field that align with each of the NASP domains.
 The practicum syllabus contains a list of required elements to be included in the portfolio.
 The faculty supervisor visits the site and evaluates student progress in relation to course projects and assignments.
-The portfolio is not a large amount of material, but rather the sum of projects and assignments completed during second year classes.
+The portfolio is not a particularly large amount of material, but rather the sum of projects and assignments completed during second year classes.